Clackamas Communty College: Computer Workshops

 We have been offering workshops in this format for a few terms now.
 Although students have been successful in many different ways, the best approach seems to be a combination of student exploration in conjunction with regular attendance at designated labs.
 Students who take advantage of one-on-one time with the instructor feel they progress faster with a clearer understanding of the concepts and skills.

 One advantage of the self-paced system is the open labs.
-If you can not attend your normally scheduled lab you can attend any of the others that fit your schedule.
-Or if you wish to complete your course faster, you can attend more than one lab per week.
+If you can not attend your normally scheduled lab you may attend any of the others that fit your schedule.
+Or if you wish to complete your course faster, you may attend more than one lab per week.
 It is up to you.
 Attendance at labs is your option.
 It is simply another resource to help you be successful.

 Do I need my own computer?